Outlook View Changed: 7 Fixes to Restore Your Inbox Layout

 #Fix 4: Disable Add-ins That Rewrite Layout

 Third-party add-ins sometimes touch the inbox layout on launch.
-We confirmed this on our test machine after a Grammarly for Outlook update flipped the Reading Pane off every single time Outlook started for three days running.
+A known example is the Grammarly for Outlook add-in, which after some updates has flipped the Reading Pane off every time Outlook starts until you disable it.

 If the view stays correct, turn add-ins back on one at a time, restarting Outlook between each, until you find the culprit.
 According to Microsoft’s add-in troubleshooting guidance, this method also catches add-ins that crash silently during startup, which is worth ruling out if Outlook keeps asking for your password at the same time.